deepikapriyak30/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ## Next Steps
 1. Add Tableau dashboards for department-wise and manager-wise attrition.
 2. Build a churn-risk scoring model for each employee.
-3. Integrate HR SQL tables into Tableau for automated reporting.
+3.Integrate HR SQL tables into Tableau for automated reporting.
-4. Explore SHAP values to explain XGBoost predictions more clearly.
+4.Explore SHAP values to explain XGBoost predictions more clearly.
-5. Add segmentation analysis (Age bands, salary groups, job families).
+5. Add segmentation analysis (age bands, salary groups, job families).

 ---

 ## Dataset Source
 IBM HR Analytics Employee Attrition Dataset — Public dataset available on Kaggle for learning and research purposes.
-(I do not own the data; full credit to the original creator.)
+_I do not own the data.
+All credit goes to the original authors._

 ---